 Using the Bible’s “Good Samaritan” parable as its model, the Dispensary grew rapidly and continued to find new and innovative ways to care for the city’s underserved working and poor population.
 Some of the more notable innovations included: having volunteer doctors and nurses provide free visits to district residents that needed medical care; creating dental and nutrition clinics; and most famously, starting an evening clinic that was partially employer funded and was designed to treat the city’s “working poor.”
 The Boston Dispensary provided high-quality, patient-centered care, pioneering many new therapies and health care delivery improvements.
 It was the first to initiate a number of medical practices that are now commonplace today.

-Over the ensuing years, the Boston Dispensary developed mutually beneficial affiliations with a number of compatible institutions, most notably, its partnership with the Boston Floating Hospital for Children (New England’s first pediatric hospital) in 1930.
+Over the ensuing years, the Boston Dispensary developed mutually beneficial affiliations with a number of compatible institutions, most notably, its partnership with the Boston Tufts Children's Hospital (New England’s first pediatric hospital) in 1930.
 At about the same time, the Dispensary became the primary teaching hospital for Tufts University’s Medical and Dental schools.
 Then, in 1946, the 100-bed Pratt Diagnostic Clinic, the world’s largest clinic of its kind at the time of its opening, joined the partnership as well.
 In 1968, this set of affiliations was formerly organized as Tufts New England Medical Center; in 2008, the name was shortened to Tufts Medical Center, to better reflect the hospital’s close relationship with Tufts University.

 Tradition of world-class care and research continued today